Tōdai-ji: Reconstructions post-Nara Period

 The Great Buddha Hall (Daibutsuden) has been rebuilt twice after fire.
 The current building was finished in 1709, and although immense—57 m long, 50 m wide and 49 m high—it is actually 30% smaller than its predecessor, being reduced from 11 to 7 bays wide due to lack of funds.
 Until 1998, it was the world's largest wooden building.
 It has been surpassed by modern structures, such as the Japanese baseball stadium Odate Jukai Dome, amongst others.
 The Great Buddha statue has been recast several times for various reasons, including earthquake damage.
 The current hands of the statue were made in the Momoyama Period (1568–1615), and the head was made in the Edo period (1615–1867).

 The existing Nandaimon (Great South Gate) was constructed at the end of the 12th century based on Daibutsuyō style, after the original gate was destroyed by a typhoon during the Heian period.
 The dancing figures of the Nio, the two 28 ft guardians at the Nandaimon, were built around the same time by the artists Unkei, Kaikei, and their workshop staff.
 The Nio are an A-un pair known as Ungyo, which by tradition has a facial expression with a closed mouth, and Agyo, which has an open mouthed expression.
 The two figures were closely evaluated and extensively restored by a team of art conservators between 1988 and 1993.
 Until then, these sculptures had never before been moved from the niches in which they were originally installed.
 This complex preservation project, costing $4.7 million, involved a restoration team of 15 experts from the National Treasure Repairing Institute in Kyoto.

-By the 19th century, the Great Buddha Hall had become seriously deteriorated, and its roof and pillars had warped, and by the Meiji period, it had become so damaged that it was strange that it did not collapse.
+By the 19th century, the Great Buddha Hall had become seriously deteriorated, and its roof and pillars had warped.
+By the Meiji period it was at risk of collapse.

 However, Japan, which was Westernizing, was influenced by the West and developed the concept of protecting cultural properties, and the first large-scale restoration project was carried out from 1904 to 1913.
 However, even then, the warped roof could not be completely repaired, so instead, support beams were erected to prevent collapse.
 After that, it escaped the US air raids during World War II and was safe, and in 1974, the second large-scale construction project began.

 At this time, a new change occurred in the wooden structure of the Great Buddha Hall.
 A total of 100,000 people were mobilized for the construction.
 During this time, the roof was completely removed and fixed using steel frames, and the wooden pillars of the Great Buddha Hall were remodeled using steel frames and concrete.
 This construction was completed in 1980, This second large scale construction project resulted in the Great Buddha Hall having its current appearance.